Flavor: Aromatic hints of cinnamon and clove. Full-bodied, complex, substantial character. Mellow, soothing finish.

 Harvest: Hand picked in small batches.
-Summer 2015.
+Spring 2017.
 Sun Moon Lake, Nantou, Taiwan.

 Red Jade Tea - also known as Taiwan Tea No. 18, brews a rich, full-bodied tea with subtle hints of clove, cinnamon and mint in its complex composition.

 The character of Red Jade is unique among black teas, while still possessing a classic black tea quality.
 It is another exemplary selection on the Eco-Cha menu in that it is sustainably produced with low-impact farming methods and minimal processing.
 If you are a black tea lover, you deserve a sampling of this unique strain of tea.

 Tai Cha #18 is a hybrid of the Assam tea plant with the wild tea tree that is naturally occurring on Taiwan.
 It is recorded that the Portuguese were the first to discover this wild tea tree hundreds of years ago.
 When the Japanese came to this area in the early 1900's bringing with them the Assam plant, this wild tea was being cultivated by early Chinese settlers.
 So it is said that the hybrid existed long before the Tea Research and Extension Station registered and promoted it less than 20 years ago.